Utkarsh-Shukla12/-Dog-Breed-Classifier/README.md

 [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/)

-## Author
+## Author's Note
-I hereby claim that the above code has been written by me and i take full responsiblity of the code.
+Hey Folks, I have completed this project as the second requirement towards my Deep Learning Nanodegree.
+Please feel free to create a pull request & desccribe that particular function can be written efficently.

 **Utkarsh Shukla**

 ## How to Contribute

-If you are instrested in contributing or to make any change.
-Please create a pull request. :)
+Please create a pull request.
+I'll be delighted to collaborate with you guys. :)

 ## License
 [MIT License](https://en.wikipedia.org/wiki/MIT_License)